timosalm/modern-app-arch-spring-cloud-workshop/workshop/content/exercises/caching-and-circuit-breaking.md

       @Cacheable("Products")
 ```

-For caching of the calls to its relational database, we first have to add override all the used methods of the JpaRepository to be able to add related annotations.
+For caching of the calls to its relational database, we first have override all the used methods of the JpaRepository to be able to add related annotations.
 ```editor:insert-lines-before-line
 file: ~/order-service/src/main/java/com/example/orderservice/order/OrderRepository.java
 line: 8